coi-gov-pl/linux-rootfs-resize/README.md

 linux-rootfs-resize
 ===================

-Supported Linux distributions: CentOS 6, Debian 6, Debian 7.
+Supported Linux distributions: CentOS 6, Debian 6, Debian 7 and Ubuntu.

 Rework of my previous project, that was limited only to CentOS 6.